 Angus

 Dundee

+Aberdeenshire

+Aberdeen City

+Moray

+Stirling

+Perth and Kinross

 A person who is a member of the same household as, and is a relative of, an individual who is a member of the Credit Union and falls directly with the common bond specified above shall be classed as a family member.
-A family member will continue to be a directly qualifying member if they reside with the member of the credit union but will become a “non-qualifying member” when they cease to reside in the same household as the member.
+A family member will continue to be a directly qualifying member if they reside with the member of the Credit Union but will become a “non-qualifying member” when they cease to reside in the same household as the member.

 A member who ceases to be employed within the designated region and whose residence is out with the designated region shall cease to be a directly qualifying member of the Credit Union and will become a ‘non-qualifying member’ instead.
 A family member will continue to be a directly qualifying member if they reside with the member of the credit union and will become a “non-qualifying member” when they cease to reside in the same household as the member.